Who is it?

 I know I am not your friend yet,

-but I want you to know me.
+and I wish for you to know me.

-Let’s prepare a cup of tea, or coffee
+Let’s prepare a cup of tea or coffee

-(I am personally more of a coffee person),
+(I am more of a coffee person),

 and let me share who I am and why I do what I do.

 I have always loved and felt proud of my homeland, Israel.
 At the age of eighteen, I enrolled in the army service.
 I was serving in the Israeli army when I met my husband.
 It was not love at first sight, but at second sight, as we often joke.
 Looking back at that time period, I can wholeheartedly say that my role in the army solidified who the young girl from a small town in central Israel would become.
-I was in a position to influence others, to support, to teach, to educate-to inspire those who are slightly younger than I was.
+I was in a position to influence others, to support, to teach, to educate-to inspire those who were slightly younger than I was.
 Through my service, I began to understand the complex fabric of the different personalities around me.

 Today, I am the product of the experiences of that young soldier from decades ago.
-Shortly after I arrived in America, with only a suitcase and $600 to my name (and with no coat in the middle of December in Portland, Oregon), it was obvious to me that I would need to do something related to my background.
+Shortly after I arrived in America, with only a suitcase and $600 to my name (and with no coat in the middle of December in Portland, Oregon,) it was obvious that I would need to do something related to my background.
 I earned my bachelor’s degree in English literature because I love languages, and a certification to teach English as a second language.
 Despite this, I actually began my professional career by teaching Hebrew and all aspects of Judaism to both children and adults.
 That love and knowledge of the Hebrew language is what I include in my talks to all audiences.
-Today I speak to different organizations about team building and collaboration, highlighting relationships and concepts using Positive Intelligence tools.
-Check out the drop down menu under speaking for more on that.
+Today I speak to different organizations about team building and collaboration, highlighting relationships and concepts, using Positive Intelligence tools.
+Check out the menu under speaking for more on that.

 One of my most proud accomplishments is that I have three wonderful children and a supportive spouse.
-My husband and I raised our children (who are now more adults than children) to become independent, healthy, and contributing members of the communities in which they all live.
+My husband and I raised our children (who are now more adults than children) to become independent, healthy, and contributing members of the communities in which they live.

 For sixteen years, I worked as an education director at a synagogue.
-This experience provided me with fertile ground to explore issues of ethics and morality with blossoming teenagers prior to their Bar/Bat Mitzvahs as well as with their parents and other adults.
+This experience provided me with a fertile ground to explore issues of ethics and morality with blossoming teenagers prior to their Bar/Bat Mitzvahs as well as with their parents and other adults.
 I have taught classes and led group discussions about various works by world renowned Jewish thinkers.
-They have been my mentors who “visited me” at the Shabbat table with my children and husband, a table we often shared with dear family and friends.
+They have been my mentors who “visited me” at the Shabbat table with my children and husband- a table we often shared with dear family and friends.

 Living in America, I have been privileged to learn from forward thinkers such as Oprah Winfrey, Gabrielle Bernstein, Brené Brown, Shirzad Chamine and so many other spiritual teachers and mentors.
 I treasure the feeling that I stand on shoulders of giants—Jews, as well non-Jews.
 All of these individuals contributed to who Dorice Horenstein is.